January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Most of these spots are in Warsaw parks (e.g., Park Górczewska in Bemowo, Las Bielański Park/forest in Bielany, Park Morskie Oko in Mokotów, Park Szczęśliwicki in Ochota, Park Skaryszewski in Praga Południe, Park Praski in Praga Północ, Las Bródnowski in Targówek, Park Sowińskiego in Wola).

-Click here to read our post with a rundown of some popular places to go sledging in Warsaw by the district.
+Click here to read our post with a rundown of some popular places to go sledging in Warsaw by district.

 What to do with a Christmas tree in Warsaw – replanting & recycling